rabbitmq/rabbitmq-website/site/queues.md

 However, it is still important to understand the role queues play because many features still operate at the queue level, even for those protocols.

+[Streams](streams.html) is an alternative messaging data structure available in RabbitMQ.
+Streams provide different features from queues.

 ## <a id="basics" class="anchor" href="#basics">The Basics</a>

 A [queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)) is a sequential data structure